 - 3 tablespoon Lemon juice

-- 2 cups Parsley - Finely minced (about 2 bunches, stems discarded)
+- 2 cups Parsley - Finely minced (about 2 bunches, thick stems discarded)

 - ¼ cup Mint - Finely minced (about ½ bunch, stems discarded)